aztech-digital/phinject/README.md

 This library is originally a fork on `oliviermadre/dic-it`, available [here](https://github.com/oliviermadre/dic-it).

-Most of the core features have however been refactored or rewritten, enough that I felt it was time to re-brand this package, in order to both prevent confusion, and because I did not like the original name.
+Most of the core features have however been refactored or rewritten, enough that I felt it was time to re-brand this package, in order to both prevent confusion with the original package, and because I did not like the name.